sjmckinney/34-protons-ruby-automation/README.md

 The object representing the page is defined in the file demo_page.rb.
 An instance of the "page" is instaniated in the hooks.rb file which contains code that is called each time a scenario is run.
 In this way responsibility for creation of an instance of a page instance is handed off to the Cucumber framework.

+**Set up**

+There are five configuration parameters specified in the `.env` file in the project root.

+**browser**

+Select the browser in the tests will be run.

+Valid values are;

+*chrome*

+*firefox*

+*internet_explorer*

+*edge*

+It is technically possible to run tests against safari, opera and phantomjs but it is currently beyond the scope of this project.

+**remote**

+Whether to run the tests locally or against a client running Selenium server or a Selenium Grid hub.

+Valid values are;

+*true*

+*false*

+**app_host**

+This is a Capybara construct and is base url against which the tests will be run.

+This these tests the url is *http://www.34protons.co.uk/demo_2_0*.

+**hub**

+This is the url of the system hosting the hub or Selenium server instance.

+**platform**

+This is used to specify the platform on which the remote tests are to run.
+The value is used by a Selenium Grid hub to select those nodes are registered with it that are capable of running the tests.